 If you’re looking to check out something more formal, Tampa’s “Ybor City” neighborhood is right up your alley.
 The area was developed by Cuban and Spanish cigar-factory workers in the early 20th century.
 This neighborhood is filled with dining and nightlife options.

 While Tampa is not the most populated city in Florida, it is filled with married couples.
 The rationale that validates this statement are statistics provided by AreaVibes.
 Their Marital Status graph tells us that 41% of the male population and 38% of the woman population are married.

 That being said, it’s not all rainbows and daisies in this sunny city.
-The same graph shows us that 11% of the male population are divorced and 15% of the female population are divorced.
-These rates give Tampa the one of the highest divorce rate among major cities in Florida.
+The same graph shows us that 11% of the male population is divorced and 15% of the female population is divorced.
+These rates give Tampa the one of the highest divorce rates among major cities in Florida.
 If you are considering a divorce, meet with a divorce attorney to discuss your options.]